shalinimurali20/shalinimurali20/README.md

 ### 🏆 2024 Goals:
   - Learn more.
 Give more.
   - Dive into analytics, AI, statistics, machine learning, and neural networks to enhance both personal understanding and professional capabilities.
-  - Impact people through my Instagram venture [shasays](https://www.instagram.com/shasays) ☀️
+  - Impact people through my social media venture [shasays](https://www.linkedin.com/in/shalinimurali20/) ☀️
   - Write more content helping newbies and learners.
   - Create problem-solving projects.
   - Contribute to Open-Source.